A Guide to the best attractions in Seville, Southern Spain – 3 Day Itinerary

 The best way to discover the city center and surrounding areas is definitely on foot.

-If you are planning to discover the city’s further districts a good choice would be using the bus, tram, or metro and buying a few-day ticket pass, depending on the length of your stay.
+If you are planning to discover the city’s further districts, a good choice would be to use the bus, tram, or metro and buy a few-day ticket pass, depending on the length of your stay.

 I also love getting around Seville by bike since it is mostly flat and you see much more than if you travel by metro.

-You can also try out the Hop-on-Hop-off bus, which allows you to explore the city from the red double-decker as many times as you want, and from wherever you currently are on the busses route – the ticket is valid for 24 hours from your first boarding!
+You can also try out the Hop-on-Hop-off bus, which allows you to explore the city from a red double-decker as many times as you want.
+The ticket is valid for 24 hours from your first boarding!

 Check out our guide to the best things to do in Seville with kids so you and your little ones can enjoy this beautiful city.